 Can I use the photos for other portals such as Booking.com?

 Copyright always belongs to the photographer (i.e. me) unless by prior arrangement.
-In practise this doesn’t really matter, as the photos are inherently only useful to the property owner (i.e. you) and therefore very unlikely to have any commercial value.
+With AirBnB photography the photos are usually only useful to the property owner (i.e. you).

 What areas do you work in?

-I’m happy to work farther afield and can provide photography in St Andrews or Central Glasgow for £15 travel expenses.
+I’m happy to work farther afield and can provide photography in St Andrews and Central Glasgow if you cover travel expenses.

 Does weather matter?